Highlights of the cost of living in Hungary for a single person and a family

 Key points about Hungarian cost of living

-- Investors obtain a Hungary residence permit by purchasing local property, investment fund units, or by making a charitable donation.
+- Investors obtain a Hungary residence permit by purchasing fund units or making a charitable donation.
 The Hungary Golden Visa is valid for 10 years and can be extended once for the same period.

 - Hungarian property prices are significantly more affordable than in the UK and the USA, with average new housing costing €2,564 per square metre and second-hand housing costing €1,126 per square metre.